Parents Information: CHILD ABUSE INVESTIGATIONS

 The Tennessee Department of Human Services has the responsibility for investigation of child abuse reports.
-State law says that all persons – whether parents, childcare personnel, or others – have a legal responsibility to report suspected child abuse.
-This statement will address parental and child care agency concerns.
+State law mandates that all persons – whether parents, childcare personnel, or others – have a legal responsibility to report suspected child abuse.

 In the initial stage of an investigation, the law allows DHS counselors to talk with children without prior parental permission (when it is believed to be necessary) and without child care (or school) personnel or parents present (when that procedure is necessary).